 If Las Vegas had a beach it would probably look like South Beach.
 This long strip of pure sand washed by a pristine Caribbean-blue ocean is to Miami what Leblon is to Rio de Janeiro.
-At Miami Beach, nature persuasively encourages to rejuvenating one’s soul and get the body feelin’ good.
+At Miami South Beach, nature persuasively encourages to rejuvenating one’s soul and get the body feelin’ good.
 Yet, there is more luxurious or rustic chic pampering at the Miami Beach spas, yoga rooms, healthy organic cafes, plant-based restaurants, creative, locally-sourcing juice bars and well-portioned taco eateries.
-On my recent trip I tested my old favourites, discovered new places and harmonised my well-being before embarking for New York.
+During my recent stay I tasted again my old favourites, discovered new places and harmonised my well-being before embarking for New York.
 Here are my healthful tips for your next trip to the tropical Miami.

 Upgrade a staycation into an immersive healthy locals lifestyle